diegopacheco/java-pocs/pocs/spring-boot-job-testing-endpoint/README.md

   * Database might sound like a good idea because is separated from the code but is not.
 * Option #5 - Different Routing
   * Different Service/Repository
   * The issue is that could duplicate code and be harder to mantain but a bit cleanner.

+## Notes on Induction

+* Inducing spesific states is a good way to test the system.
+* As much as could feel wrong because is in the middle of the code is actually a good practice.
+* Because it allow integration tests and exploratory testing(QA) is easier.
+* The key is to have a way to turn it off in production.
+* The key is to have a way to pass parameters to the system.
+* The key is to have a way to return data to allow assertions.
+* This way is just like any other RPC endpoint testing.